bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 I tried two others CNN trained with the same loss function:
 * **[Survival Convolutional Neural Network](https://github.com/BastienBotrel/Predicting-lung-cancer-survival-time-by-OWKIN/blob/main/Survival_Convolutional_Neural_Network_2D.ipynb)** from **2D CT scans** in order to increase the sample size of the train data (3D CT scans have been cut at the center of the tumor in each axis)
-* **Clinical Survival Convolutional Neural Network** combining the 3D CT scans with the clinical/radiomics features
+* **Clinical Survival Convolutional Neural Network** handling two inputs: the 3D CT scans and the clinical data.

 ## Results